-As part of the Province's Fair Housing Plan introduced in 2022 included legislation that empowers municipalities to implement a Vacant Homes Tax ("VHT") within their jurisdictions.
-The intent of this legislation is to "encourage" property owners to either sell unoccupied housing units or actively rent them to increase the supply and reduce the cost of housing.
+"encourage" property owners to either sell unoccupied housing units or actively rent them to increase the supply and reduce the cost of housing.

-The amendments to the City of Toronto Act effectively grants the City of Toronto unconditional authority to implement a VHT, however amendments to the Municipal Act, 2001 require all other municipalities in the province to seek approval from the Ministry of Finance before doing so.
+Amendments to the City of Toronto Act effectively grants the City of Toronto unconditional authority to implement a VHT, however amendments to the Municipal Act, 2001 require all other municipalities in the province to seek approval from the Ministry of Finance before doing so.